Power Tool for Runner |

 The zones are displayed in a form of a colored background progress bar:

-The flat pace algorithm should only be used when running, walking produce a different power profile which has a negative effect on the precision of the pace computation.
-For this reason, the parameters “Minimum Required Pace” and “Maximum Required Pace” should be adjusted to smallest and highest speed that can be run.
+The flat pace algorithm should only be used when running.
+Walking produces a different power profile which has a negative effect on the precision of the pace computation.
+For this reason, the parameters “Minimum Required Pace” and “Maximum Required Pace” should be adjusted to the smallest and highest speed that can be run.

-For trail run, the topology of some trail may also influence the algorithm.
-This is certainly because the power seems no more reflect the effort on some irregular roads or for some hills for example.
-For this reason, the learning algorithm should be disable for this activity.
+For trail runs, the topology of some trails may also influence the algorithm.
+This is certainly because the power no longer reflects the effort on some irregular roads or for some hills, for example.
+For this reason, the learning algorithm should be disabled for this activity.
 (Parameter “Disable learning in trail”)

-Finally a parameter “Pace Computation History” permits to define how long the algorithm keeps in memory the learned power/pace association.
+Finally, a parameter “Pace Computation History” permits defining how long the algorithm keeps in memory the learned power/pace association.
 The default is 6h.

 For this algorithm, the parameter “Heart rate computation history” permits to set the size of the history.
 It is per default 6h.

-The warmup should be excluded from the analysis since that the heart rate behaves a bit differently as during the rest of the run.
-The parameter “Skip the first minutes of a session” permits to specify the duration of it to ignore it.
+The warmup should be excluded from the analysis since the heart rate behaves a bit differently than during the rest of the run.
+The parameter “Skip the first minutes of a session” permits specifying the duration to ignore.

 Connect IQ permits configuring the alerts for it:

-To enable it, you have to do following on your watch:
+To enable it, you have to do the following on your watch:

 Demonstration video of the watch setup:

-To create a power based workout, just use the usual procedure to create workouts with Garmin Connect.
-Then specify the constrain as followings: Then instead of specifying a constrain, just add to the step a comment formatted as following:
+To create a power-based workout, just use the usual procedure to create workouts with Garmin Connect.
+Then specify the constraints as follows: Then instead of specifying a constraint, just add to the step a comment formatted as follows:

-Here a small video of the creation of a workout whose second step has a required power between 45w and 60w:
+Here is a small video of the creation of a workout whose second step has a required power between 45W and 60W:

 It is also possible to create power based workouts using Nolio, Training Peaks or Final Surge account.
 Just create one and the power based step will then be automatically recognized and will work as if configured through Garmin Connect.

-In a power or flat pace workout step, the information displayed are no more following the settings but reflect the workout step’s configuration.
-The main value is the power (resp. the flat pace) for a power based workout step (resp. for a flat pace based step).
+In a power or flat pace workout step, the information displayed no longer follows the settings but reflects the workout step’s configuration.
+The main value is the power (resp. the flat pace) for a power-based workout step (resp. for a flat pace-based step).
 The second information displayed is the target range.

-The background color is red, if the runner should accelerate and blue if he should decelerate.
+The background color is red if the runner should accelerate and blue if he should decelerate.
 If in the range, the background color is the default one.
-A progress bar indicate the progress of the current workout step if time or distance based.
+A progress bar indicates the progress of the current workout step if time or distance-based.

-Here the video of the workout execution on the watch:
+Here is the video of the workout execution on the watch:

 Read this article to know a bit more about the flat pace and its computation.